Russia attacked energy, telecom and media in Britain: government official

 Russian has strongly denied any election interference in the United States.
 The Russian embassy in Washington did not immediately respond when asked after normal business hours for comment on Martin’s remarks.

-The NSCS, a branch of the GCHQ, Britain’s main signal intelligence agency, has been in operation for a year and is charged with shoring up cyber security by working with a wide range of stakeholders.
+The NCSC, a branch of the GCHQ, Britain’s main signals intelligence agency, has been in operation for a year and is charged with shoring up cyber security by working with a wide range of stakeholders.

 Martin said in his prepared remarks: “I can confirm that Russian interference, seen by the National Cyber Security Centre over the past the year, has included attacks on the UK media, telecommunication and energy sectors.”